 Global climate change has already begun, and the scientific consensus is that it is largely caused by burning fossil fuels and deforestation.
-Allowing temperatures to keep rising unabated would push the world further into climate crisis, so in 2015 governments agreed to limit warming to under 2 degrees Celsius – while acknowledging that even that wouldn’t avoid many severe impacts across the world.
+Allowing temperatures to keep rising unabated would push the world further into climate crisis, so in 2015 governments agreed to limit warming to under 2 degrees Celsius and as close to 1.5 degrees as possible – while acknowledging that even that wouldn’t avoid many severe impacts across the world.

 If countries are serious about meeting that limit, approximately 80 percent of the fossil fuels we already know about will need to be left in the ground.

 ‘No new fossil fuel extraction or transportation infrastructure should be built, and governments should grant no new permits for them… The oil, gas, and coal in already-producing fields and mines are more than we can afford to burn while keeping likely warming below 2°C.’

 However, the business models of major oil companies rely on continuing to use fossil fuels at similar levels over the coming decades.
 Global Witness have crunched the numbers and found that the oil and gas industry is set to spend $4.9 trillion (yes, trillion) over the next ten years on exploration and extraction in new fossil fuel fields.
 Specifically, over the next decade, Shell will spend $149 bn, and BP $71 bn on new oil and gas.

 This puts oil and gas companies on a direct collision course with genuine efforts to curb greenhouse gas emissions and limit further climate change.
 It also means that all the leading oil companies are seriously exposed to the risk of people one day not wanting or needing their products.